 Indian black tea

 India is the largest tea producer after China.
-Its black tea is highly regarded.
+Its black tea is very renowned.

-It is grown in gardens, most often at altitude.
+It is cultivated in gardens, most often at high altitude.
 Due to the temperature, the tea plant leaves have a longer growth, which gives black tea a different taste for the same variety.

 The most famous black teas are Assam tea and Darjeeling.